cmb109/unix-net-admin/homeworks/homework-3.rst

 ==========

-For this assignment, you will write a *"How To"* article describing how to to setup a MoinMoin wiki using Apache on a linux server.
+For this assignment, you will write a *"How To"* article describing how to to setup a Dokuwiki wiki using Apache on a linux server.
 You can decide which linux distribution to base your howto on, but make sure to state which distribution you're basing your how to on in the beginning of the document.

 There are a number of ways you can go about setting it up, and it doesn't really matter which on you choose, so long as it involves using apache.
-Also, please document setting up the latest version of MoinMoin from source, and not any packaged version that may ship with the linux distribution.
+Also, please document setting up the latest version of Dokuwiki from source, and not any packaged version that may ship with the linux distribution.

 See the reference section for links to the various pieces of software you will